 Key Stage 4

-Students may also choose RE as a full GCSE subject either as one of their options or as an additional after school subject.
+Students may also choose RE as a full course GCSE subject and study Christianity and Buddhism.

 Key Stage 5

 Philosophy, Ethics and Christianity is offered at Key Stage 5.